meadsteve/MonWorkGo/README.md

 Simple work queue built on top of mongodb.
 A single collection in mongoDB is used to represent one work queue.
 A json payload is used to desribe the work which is then processed by a supplied callback.

+## Installation
+The easiest way to install this library is using composer.
+In your project's composer.json file add:

+    {
+        "require": {
+            "mead-steve/mon-work-go": "1.1.*"
+        }
+    }
+Then run composer update.

 ## Queueing up work
 A mixed array of data describing your work can get queued for processing.
 This will be quick so you can respond to your user like a hero.
 This will create a collection called mainQueue in your mongoDB (if it doesn't already exist).